-Benin, land of esoterism par excellence, was our second destination.
-Embraced by River Niger, the Republic of Benin is home of voodoo and high spirituality.
-It has been the hardest trip we have made so far, both for the stuffy weather and the difficulty of crossing the whole country by bus in very few days.
-As it happened in Ethiopia, the trip had to main aims: sport and solidarity.
-This former French colony warmly welcomed us for a new adventure full of emotions, companionship and solidarity.
+Benin, the so-called land of esotericism, was our second destination.
+Embraced by the River Niger, the Republic of Benin is the home of voodoo and much spirituality.
+Without doubt,it has been the hardest trip we have made so far, owing toits humid climate and the difficulty of crossing the whole country by bus in a few days.
+As was the case in Ethiopia, there were two sides to the trip: sporting and solidary.
+This former French colony warmly welcomed us on an adventure full of emotion, companionship and solidarity.

-This time, our rival would be the Panthères FC Djougou, one of the best and most popular teams in the Benin Premier League, the country’s first division.
-After crossing the country side-to-side, just the day after to our landing in the country, the match took place.
-This was 8th of February 2015.
-The game was played in the North of the country, in the Natitingoum Stadium.
-Uncommon in the country, this stadium is made of synthetic grass, with a huge gallery that allowed more than 8,000 spectators enjoy the match, including high-level politicians and well-known personalities from the country.
-The match had such a big impact in the country that almost all media covered the event and the match was even broadcasted live.
+On this occasion, our rival would be the Panthères FC Djougou, one of the strongest and most popular teams in the Benin Premier League, the country’s first division.
+After crossing the country from one side to the other, just the day after our landing, the match took place on 8February.
+It washeld in thein the Natitingoum Stadium, in thenorth of the country.
+Unusually for the country, this stadium hasa synthetic grass pitch, with a huge gallery stand that was occupied by more than 8,000 spectators whoincluded politicians and well-known personalities from the country.
+The match had significant media coverageand was broadcast live.

-Playing under 40ºC, this became one of the hardest experiences we had ever lived on a football pitch.
-However, the amazing welcome we were given by the Panthères supporters made the titanic effort worthy.
+Playing inforty-degree heat, the match became one of the hardest that we had played so far.
+However, the greatreception that we were given by the Panthères supporterstotallymade up for our efforts.
 The welcome parade they had organised for our arrival to Natitingou is something we will never forget.

-The Republic of Benin is a sacred land loaded with mystery and energy.
-A holy place that stimulated our souls.
+The Republic of Benin is a sacred land steeped in mystery and energy.
+A sacred place that inspired our souls.

-Part of the more than 500 kilos of sport and school items carried from Les Franqueses to Benin were donated to Panthères FC Djougou so that their young promises will be able to keep on training to achieve their dreams.
+Part of the 500 kilos of sport and school items that we brought from Les Franqueses to Benin were donated to Panthères FC Djougou so that their promising youngsters will be able to keep on training in order to fulfil their dreams.